Anlor0210/Fishing-2d-version/README.md

 💡 Completing a quest will reward coins and replace it with a new one immediately.

 🎒 7.
 Inventory (Menu 4)
-Check the fish you've caught, their rarity and weight.
+Check the fish you've caught, their rarity, and weight.
 Use the Sell command to sell:

-A specific fish (e.g., sell Snakefish)
+A specific fish (e.g., the Snakefish)

 Or all fish (sell all)

 🛒 8.
 Shop (Menu 5)
-Spend money to:
+Spend money on:

 Unlock new zones

-Buy equipment or upgrades
+Buy equipment or upgrades.

 📔 9.
 Discovery Log (Menu 6)
 Track all the fish species you've ever caught.
-Each zone maintains its own record.
+Each zone maintains its record.

 💾 10.
 Auto-Save
 Game auto-saves after: